 mere 10 calories and 2 carbohydrates, baby bok choy is wonderful in

 only 45 calories and 15 carbs—and that’s if you eat the whole thing,

 which you’re unlikely to do (burrrp).

 Three-quarters of a cup of green beans will set you back a paltry 25 calories and only 5 carbs.
 Serious contenders, these, along with most green veggies.
 Asparagus, another contender, "weighs in" at 13 calories per half cup and carries minimal carbs but a good bit of fiber.
 Plus, it tastes great if not overcooked.
-(But for now, you might want to go easy on such enhancements as butter, pesto, and/or almonds.)
+(But for now, go easy on such enhancements as butter, pesto, and/or almonds, right?)

 Celery, too, brings lots of fiber to the table and relatively few

 calories (6 for an 8-inch stalk).
 Although it carries more sodium than